Skip to main content

 By Sarah Geegan What began as a brainstorm for some kind of community service project became very real for seven University of Kentucky students and for the people of Owsley County, Ky.
 These seven students established a project redefining community service — empowering the entire county just 87 miles from Lexington to bolster itself against the debilitating factors affecting Eastern Kentucky.

 In November, the James W. Stuckert Career Center assembled a UK team to participate in the Clinton Global Initiative University, a program through which university students propose solutions to the world's humanitarian problems.
-While each of the students came from different backgrounds, from the College of Arts
+While each of the students came from different backgrounds, from the College of Arts and

 By Sarah Geegan, Amanda Osborn